-With the passage of the landmark Green Building Act of 2006, DC became the first major city in the U.S. to require green building certification for both the public and private sectors.
-As the agency tasked with constructing and improving District government facilities, DGS is committed to continuing this legacy of leadership in green building.
-DGS works to build public environments and world-class structures that encourage health, happiness, productivity and learning while minimizing the structures’ embodied energy and lifecycle demand for resources.
+With the passage of the landmark Green Building Act of 2006, D.C. became the first major city in the U.S. to require green building certification for both the public and private sectors.
+As the agency tasked with constructing and improving District government facilities, DGS is committed to continuing this leadership legacy in green building.
+DGS works to build public environments and world-class structures that encourage health, happiness, productivity, and learning while minimizing the structures’ embodied energy and lifecycle demand for resources.

 This work has led to the completion of 27 LEED-certified buildings for DC and 45 additional buildings that are tracking for LEED certification in the future.
 DGS’s construction projects have also received other green certifications, such as EnergyStar, and many have received architecture and design awards.
 Moreover, with DGS setting the foundation for green construction, the District is on the leading edge of green construction policy and practice.
 It is the first city in the world to receive a Leadership in Energy and Environmental Design (LEED) Cities Platinum leadership certification in recognition for achieving sustainability and resiliency goals.
 The District has been consistently ranked on the Environmental Protection Agency’s list of U.S. metropolitan areas with the most Energy Star-certified buildings.